MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **Input numbers to guess the location**

 - Expected
--- Feature is expected to get number for row and colum from users to try to get the location of the ship.
+-- Feature is expected to get the number for row and column from users to try to get the location of the ship.

 <p align="center">
   <img src="docs/number-input.png">
 </p>

 - Testing
--- Tested the feature to input number for row and column.
+-- Tested the feature to input numbers for rows and columns.

 <p align="center">
   <img src="docs/number-input-insert.png">
 </p>

 - Result
--- Feature responed as expected.
+-- Feature responded as expected.
 Printing message Hit or Miss.

 <p align="center">
   <img src="docs/number-input-insert-message.png">